whitneyburton/portfolios/students/1804-back/seth-schwartz/BEM2_template.md

   so well.
 But after we had learned all the material and I was able to go over and redo the challenges I was able to reproduce them and similar apps from scratch.
 Where my weaknesses still lie are in ActiveRecord and SQL.
 I feel that if I go through them with help I am able to complete and understand it but when I try a couple days later to do new problems my retention on those topics is poor.
 I am a visual learner so I believe that's why AR and SQL are hard for me since chaining many methods together is hard to conceptualize and visualize in your head.
 I plan on working through some SQL on a website that visualizes the tables over the break in hopes to improve in these areas.
+I also want to improve my ability to discuss my code.
+I find it hard to verbalize the work I have done and speak technically.

 ## Blog